 11 July 2022 | A physician affiliated with the AdventHealth system in Illinois, U.S., diagnosed a woman with miscarriage, only to discover a fetal heartbeat during a procedure to remove the fetus.
 The baby later died of complications from the surgery.
 On July 5, 2022, a jury awarded a record $5.2 million to the woman who was told she had a miscarriage, reported the Chicago Sun-Times.

-Dr. Shamim Patel, a doctor with Adventist Health Partners, performed a first-trimester ultrasound on Grace Orozco in November 2015.
-Patel told Orozco the baby did not have a heartbeat and that she had miscarried.
+The physician, a doctor with Adventist Health Partners, performed a first-trimester ultrasound on Grace Orozco in November 2015.
+The physician told Orozco the baby did not have a heartbeat and that she had miscarried.

 A procedure to remove what was presumed to be an unviable fetus was scheduled about a week later at Adventist Bolingbrook Hospital, located near Chicago, Illinois, U.S. Adventist Bolingbrook Hospital is part of the AdventHealth health care system.
 AdventHealth is headquartered in Florida, U.S., but operates 50 hospitals in 9 states.

-Patel testified that during the surgical procedure something did not feel right.
-Patel called in an ultrasonographer who discovered a fetal heartbeat.
+The physician testified that during the surgical procedure something did not feel right.
+The physician called in an ultrasonographer who discovered a fetal heartbeat.
 The procedure was then stopped.

 Orozco experienced a spontaneous rupture of membranes about three weeks later due to a uterine infection caused by the procedure, according to Orozco’s lawyer, Bradley M. Cosgrove, a partner at Clifford Law Offices.
 The baby boy did not survive.

-Cosgrove argued that Patel had negligently diagnosed the pregnancy as a miscarriage because she had measured the umbilical cord and not the fetus during the initial ultrasound.
+Cosgrove argued that the physician had negligently diagnosed the pregnancy as a miscarriage because she had measured the umbilical cord and not the fetus during the initial ultrasound.

 The jury deliberated for two hours before coming back with its decision.
 The $5.2 million award is the highest reported in Illinois for a miscarriage case, according to Jury Verdict Reporter, a publication that tracks jury awards